 POTATO SKINS & BEAN FILLING

-- Scrub the potatoes well and parboil them for about 8 minutes (small potatoes only need about 5 mins).
+- Scrub the potatoes well and parboil them for about 15 mins.
 Once parboiled, pour hot water out of the pot and fill it with cold water to stop the potatoes from cooking any further.

 - Heat up the oven to 175° C / 350° F and line a baking tray with a piece of baking paper.